 - Education and Training.
 The best candidates for Project Management should have a degree in Business Management or a related field.
 Having a strong theoretical framework in business management will help you build an effective approach to project management.
 You should have at least two years experience in managing a group, a team or department.
 Academics teach the frameworks but experience gives you the working knowledge for project management.

 - Certifications.
 Availing of a certification in Project Management can place a premium on your asking price.
 Your fee could increase up to US$ 120,000 per year.
 A certification program for Project Management typically takes 35 hours to complete.

 - Highly Organized.
 With so many tasks to oversee, to become an effective Project Manager requires you to be highly organized.
 You should have the ability to manage your hours and allocate enough days in the week to address all concerns and attend to all responsibilities.

 - Versatile.
 The best Project Managers are those who have varied skills.
-They understand and have working knowledge on all the different functions in a project.
-These include: accounting, IT, marketing, human resources, administration, sales and support services.
+They understand and have working knowledge of all the different functions in a project.
+These include accounting, IT, marketing, human resources, administration, sales and support services.